Federal Response

 Safe & Stable Housing

 When people can remain in their homes, it benefits everyone.
-An abundance of safe and stable housing brings dignity and humanity to people, improves health outcomes and decreases emergency and health care utilization and costs, helps us fix past injustices and unlocks the potential of people to thrive in school and work, strengthening our communities. • Housing Assistance
+An abundance of safe and stable housing brings dignity and humanity to people, improves health outcomes and decreases emergency and health care utilization and costs, helps us fix past injustices and unlocks the potential of people to thrive in school and work, strengthening our communities. • Federal Budget: Housing

 Early Education & Out of School Time